In This Article

 Launching the First CAR T-cell Clinical Trial for Brain Tumors at Mass General

 This new approach to CAR T-cell therapy has led to the development of one of the first cell therapy clinical trials for brain tumors worldwide.
-Dr. Choi predicts the phase I trial, currently undergoing FDA review, will open in late 2022.
+Dr. Choi predicts the phase I trial, currently undergoing FDA review, will open in 2023.
 Investigators plan to enroll up to 18 patients with glioblastoma to receive the novel, home-grown CAR TEAM cell therapy.
 Investigators leading the trial include neurosurgeon William Curry, MD, and neuro-oncologist Elizabeth Gerstner, MD.

 "One of my greatest passions is trying to build technologies that bridge the gap from bench to bedside," Dr. Choi says.
 "This will be the first CAR T-cell trial for brain tumors at Mass General.
 We have a lot of excitement about that."